nuodb/nuodb-helm-charts/docs/HowToUpgrade.md

 partitioned roll out complete: 2 new pods have been updated...
 ```

-If the rollout doesn't progress for a long time, view the list of running NuoDB pods using `kubectl get pods -n nuodb` to watch for upgrade failures.
+If the rollout doesn't progress for a long time, refer to the NuoDB pods using `kubectl get pods -n nuodb`.
-The upgrade may fail due to a problem with the application startup if there are `Running` pods in which containers are _not_ `Ready`, or if there are pods that are _not_ transitioning to `Running` or reporting `Error`, `ErrImagePull`, or `CrashLoopBackOff`.
+Watch for `Running` pods in which containers are _not_ `Ready`, which usually means that there is a problem with the application startup.
+Another indication for upgrade failure is having pods _not_ transiting to `Running` or reported `Error`, `ErrImagePull` or `CrashLoopBackOff`.

 The database processes and their versions can be viewed using `nuocmd show database-versions`.
 While the rolling upgrade progresses there will be more database processes using the new NuoDB release until all of them are upgraded.